giantswarm/ailefroide-app/README.md

       skipRotation: true
   ```

-  - Enable your team, include the on call engineer, skip the product owner
+  - Enable your team, include the on call engineer, skip the product owner but
+    include the SRE

   ```yaml
   teams: